maryamjami24/ai-studymate/README.md

 # AI StudyMate

-## Project Overview

-AI StudyMate is an AI-powered learning assistant developed to help students improve their learning experience.
-The application allows users to ask study-related questions, summarize lengthy notes, generate quizzes, prepare for viva examinations, and create study plans in one place.
+An AI-powered learning assistant that helps students understand concepts, summarize notes, generate quizzes, prepare for viva examinations, and organize their study routine.

+---

+# Project Overview

+AI StudyMate is a web application developed to simplify the learning process for students.
+It combines multiple AI-powered study tools into a single platform, allowing users to improve their understanding of academic topics and prepare more effectively for examinations.

+---

-## Problem Statement
+# Problem Statement

-Many students spend a lot of time understanding long notes, preparing for exams, and organizing their studies.
-AI StudyMate solves this problem by providing intelligent tools that make learning faster, easier, and more organized.
+Students often struggle with lengthy notes, exam preparation, and managing their study schedule.
+AI StudyMate addresses these challenges by providing intelligent tools that save time, improve productivity, and support effective learning.

+---

-## Target Users
+# Target Users

-- University students
+- University Students
-- College students
+- College Students
-- School students
+- School Students
-- Anyone preparing for exams
+- Self-Learners
+- Exam Candidates

+---

-## Features
+# Features

 - AI Chat Assistant
 - Notes Summary Generator